CostaBru/knapsack/README.md

 ## 1-0 and N dimension knapsacks

-Here we accumulate profit\dimension sum reached for each ``W point`` using the same DP recurrent formula.
+According to previous definition of ``w point``, we can make it store a vector of dimensions.
+Having that we extend 1-0 knapsack to be ``N`` dimensional.

-Each new dimension requires more memory for storing it in point list and in DP table map keys collection and more CPU operations to compare new dimension as well.
+Each new dimension added requires more memory for storing it in point list and in DP table map keys collection and more CPU operations to compare new dimension as well.
+The map key access becomes more expensive, according to hashing and comparing vectors requirement.

-The results below show that N dimension algorithm N times slower than single dimensional one.
+The results below show that ``N`` dimension algorithm N times slower than single dimensional exact ``N`` times.

 Once we get rid of integer indexes in the DP table, using a ``w point`` as key to access the profit value, and dimensions in DP map, we can use described algorithms for ``all positive rational numbers`` without converting knapsack constrains and item dimensions given to integers.